Skip to Content

 Christchurch Art Gallery, New Zealand

-As for things to do in Christchurch, the National Antarctic Center is a must-see and offers a unique insight into life in Antarctica.
+The National Antarctic Center is a must-see and offers a unique insight into life in Antarctica – not something you get to experience every day!
 It is one of the most popular attractions in Christchurch and is a great day out with kids.
-Experience the Storm Dome, which gives a feel of the freezing cold weather in Antarctica.
-There’s also a Penguin Rescue Center, 4D Cinema, and the opportunity to ride a Hagglund (an amphibious Antarctic vehicle).
-Admission is $49 NZD.
+Stepping into the Storm Dome will give you the feel of the freezing cold weather in Antarctica.

-A drive from the CBD in Heathcote Valley you’ll find the Christchurch Gondola.
+Just a short drive from the Christchurch CBD, you’ll find the Christchurch Gondola, which I think is pretty underrated!
 It offers spectacular 360-degree views and is a great family-friendly activity too.
-Once at the top, there are some cool hiking trails as well as a cafe to relax at.
-Tickets to the gondola are $55 NZD for adults and $25 for children.
-Other outdoor activities I love are the Christchurch Ziplining tour and the Adrenalin Forest Obstacle Course.
+Once at the top, there are some cool hiking trails as well as a café to relax at.

 A stroll through Christchurch Botanic Gardens with a coffee from one of the amazing cafes in the city is a great way to spend an hour or two.
 And no visit to Christchurch is complete without visiting Quake City, which tells the story of the devastating 2011 earthquake.
-Other worthy sights to pay your respects to the earthquake victims include Oi Manawa National Memorial located on the Avon River in town, and the Cathedral of the Blessed Sacrament, which was left a ruin from the earthquake and is currently undergoing reconstruction.

 There’s just so much to do in Christchurch – in fact, I advise spending at least two nights in this fascinating city (if time allows).